Have you ever heard the terms ‘heat therapy’ or ‘thermotherapy’?

-Nonetheless, it is a very cost-effective pad which offers fast heating, and allows both moist and dry heat options; a good selection for first- time users.
+Nonetheless, it is a very cost-effective pad that offers fast heating, and allows both moist and dry heat options; a good selection for first-time users.

-It is made with soft micro-plush fibres, and the large size makes this pad ideal for large areas of the body such as the back, stomach or shoulders.
+It is made with soft-touch polyester, and the smaller size makes this pad ideal for people who don’t need to cover large areas of their bodies.

 This brightly coloured heating pad offers 55 watts of power and is tailored to provide pain relief for the neck and shoulders.